Charles Maurice de Talleyrand-Périgord: Changing sides

 Talleyrand opposed the further harsh treatment of Austria in 1809 after the War of the Fifth Coalition.
 He was also a critic of the French invasion of Russia in 1812.
 He was invited to resume his former office in late 1813, but Talleyrand could see that power was slipping from Napoleon's hands.
 He offered to resign from the council in early 1814, but Napoleon refused the move.
 Talleyrand then hosted the tsar at the end of March after the fall of Paris, persuaded him that the best chance of stability lay with the House of Bourbon, and gained his support.
-On 1 April 1814 he led the French Senate in establishing a provisional government in Paris, of which he was elected president.
-On 2 April the Senate officially deposed Napoleon with the Acte de déchéance de l'Empereur; by 11 April it had approved the Treaty of Fontainebleau and adopted a new constitution to re-establish the Bourbon monarchy.
+On 1 April 1814, he led the Sénat conservateur in establishing a provisional government in Paris, of which he was elected president.
+On 2 April the Senate officially deposed Napoleon with the Acte de déchéance de l'Empereur; by 11 April, it had approved the Treaty of Fontainebleau and adopted a new constitution to re-establish the Bourbon monarchy.

 Bourbon Restoration and July Monarchy

-When Napoleon was succeeded by Louis XVIII in April 1814, Talleyrand was one of the key agents of the restoration of the House of Bourbon, although he opposed the new legislation of Louis' rule.
-Talleyrand was the chief French negotiator at the Congress of Vienna, and earlier that same year he signed the Treaty of Paris.
+When Napoleon was succeeded by Louis XVIII in April 1814, Talleyrand was one of the key agents of the restoration of the House of Bourbon, although he opposed the new legislation of Louis's rule.
+Talleyrand was the chief French negotiator at the Congress of Vienna; earlier that same year he signed the Treaty of Paris.
 It was due in part to his skills that the terms of the treaty were remarkably lenient towards France.
-As the Congress opened, the right to make decisions was restricted to four countries: Austria, the United Kingdom, Prussia, and Russia.
+As the Congress opened, the right to make decisions was restricted to four countries: Austria, the United Kingdom, Prussia and Russia.
 France and other European countries were invited to attend, but were not allowed to influence the process.
 Talleyrand promptly became the champion of the small countries and demanded admission into the ranks of the decision-making process.
 The four powers admitted France and Spain to the decision-making backrooms of the conference after a good deal of diplomatic maneuvering by Talleyrand, who had the support of the Spanish representative, Pedro Gómez Labrador, Marquis of Labrador.
 Spain was excluded after a while (a result of both the Marquis of Labrador's incompetence as well as the quixotic nature of Spain's agenda), but France (Talleyrand) was allowed to participate until the end.
 Russia and Prussia sought to enlarge their territory at the Congress.
-Russia demanded annexation of Poland (already occupied by Russian troops), and this demand was finally satisfied, despite protests by France, Austria and the United Kingdom.
+Russia demanded annexation of Poland (already occupied by Russian troops); this demand was finally satisfied, despite protests by France, Austria and the United Kingdom.
 Austria was afraid of future conflicts with Russia or Prussia and the United Kingdom was opposed to their expansion as well—and Talleyrand managed to take advantage of these contradictions within the former anti-French coalition.
 On 3 January 1815, a secret treaty was signed by France's Talleyrand, Austria's Metternich and Britain's Castlereagh.
-By this tract, officially a secret treaty of defensive alliance, the three powers agreed to use force if necessary to "repulse aggression" (of Russia and Prussia) and to protect the "state of security and independence."
+By this tract, officially a secret treaty of defensive alliance, the three powers agreed to use force if necessary to "repulse aggression" (of Russia and Prussia) and to protect the "state of security and independence".